schneems/rust_macro_tutorial/docs/add_field_attributes.md

 ```
 </details>

-We're done with the field modifications.
 We need to adjust our container code to add a container attribute, and then our final `lib.rs` code needs to use all this tasty info we just added.